iatoolkit/iatoolkit/readme.md

 ## 🚀 Key Features

+* **⚙️ Configuration-First Architecture**
+    * **Zero-Code Data Integration**: Connect your databases with a simple YAML configuration—no coding required.
+Just declare your data sources, and IAToolkit handles the rest.
+    * **Declarative Setup**: Define everything from database connections, embedding providers, custom tools, and UI branding in a single, intuitive `company.yaml` file.
+    * **Smart Table Mapping**: Automatically discover and map all your database tables, or selectively include/exclude specific tables and columns with simple YAML directives.

 * **🔗 Unified Data Connection**
     * **Natural Language to SQL**: Let your chatbot query relational databases (PostgreSQL, MySQL, SQLite) using everyday language.
-    * **Semantic Document Search**: Automatically chunk, embed, and search across your private documents (PDFs, Word, etc.) to provide contextually accurate answers.
+    * **Semantic Document Search (RAG)**: Automatically chunk, embed, and search across your private documents (PDFs, Word, etc.) to provide contextually accurate answers.
+    * **Flexible Embedding Options**: Choose between OpenAI or HuggingFace embedding models.
+Switch providers with a single configuration change—no code modifications needed.

 * **🏢 Enterprise-Ready Multi-Tenancy**
-    * Deploy isolated "Company" modules, each with its own data, tools, and context.
+    * Deploy isolated "Company" modules, each with its own data sources, tools, context, and branding.
-    * Perfect for SaaS products or internal departmental agents.
+    * Perfect for SaaS products serving multiple clients or for managing different internal departments.
+    * Each company gets its own configuration file, ensuring complete isolation and customization.

 * **🎨 Fully Brandable UI**
-    * Customize the look and feel for each "Company" with its own logos, colors, and even language settings (i18n).
+    * Customize the look and feel for each "Company" with its own colors, logos, and even language settings (i18n).
+    * Define your brand identity in YAML—from header colors to button styles.
-    * Provides a white-labeled experience for your users.
+    * Provides a white-labeled experience for your users with zero front-end coding.

-* **🧠 LLM Agnostic**
+* **🧠 Multi-LLM by Design**
-    * Switch between **OpenAI (GPT-*)** and **Google (Gemini-*)** with a single line change in your configuration.
+    * **Provider Agnostic**: Switch between **OpenAI (GPT-4, GPT-4o)** and **Google (Gemini Pro, Gemini Flash)** with a single configuration line.
-    * No code refactoring needed.
+    * **Future-Proof**: Easily add support for new LLM providers as they emerge.
+    * **Per-Company Configuration**: Mix and match different LLM providers across companies based on cost, performance, or feature requirements.

-* **🛠️ Developer-First Experience**
+* **🛠️ Powerful Tool System**
-    * Built with a clean **Dependency Injection** architecture.
-    * High-quality code base with **90%+ test coverage**.
+    * Define custom functions (tools) that your AI can invoke to perform actions—from database queries to API calls.
+    * Declare tools in YAML with OpenAPI-style schemas.
+    * Built-in support for common operations like document search, with easy extensibility for custom business logic.

 * **🔒 Security & Observability Built-In**
-    * Comes with integrated user authentication, API keys, and secure session handling out of the box.
+    * Integrated user authentication, API key management, and secure session handling out of the box.
     * Full traceability with detailed logging of all queries, function calls, token usage, and costs.
+    * Production-ready security features including CORS configuration and environment-based secrets management.

+* **👨‍💻 Developer-First Experience**
+    * Built with a clean **Dependency Injection** architecture for maximum testability and maintainability.
+    * High-quality codebase with **90%+ test coverage**.
+    * Comprehensive documentation and working examples to get you started quickly.

+## 💡 Why IAToolkit?

+**Build in Minutes, Not Months**: Traditional AI chatbot development requires months of infrastructure setup, security hardening, and complex integrations.
+IAToolkit provides all of this out-of-the-box, letting you focus on your business logic and user experience.

+**Configuration Over Code**: Most AI frameworks force you to write extensive boilerplate code.
+With IAToolkit, you describe what you want in YAML, and the framework does the heavy lifting.
+Connect databases, configure embeddings, define tools—all declaratively.

+**Multi-Tenant by Design**: Whether you're building a SaaS product for multiple clients or managing different departments within your organization, IAToolkit's Company architecture provides true isolation with shared infrastructure efficiency.

+**Production-Ready from Day One**: No need to retrofit security, logging, or monitoring later.
+IAToolkit includes enterprise-grade features from the start, so you can deploy confidently.

 ## 📚 Documentation